Vaccines remain key in race against variant

 Itasca County providers continue to have access to Moderna and Pfizer vaccines, despite a pause across the country in the use of Johnson & Johnson vaccines.
 In Itasca County 48 percent of those age 16 and older have received at least a first dose of vaccine.

 Grand Itasca Clinic & Hospital has cancelled all Johnson & Johnson/Janssen vaccine clinics planned for this week and both Grand Itasca and Fairview Range are awaiting further guidance from the CDC before scheduling any additional Johnson & Johnson/Janssen vaccine clinics.
-However, both clinics continue to offer Pfizer vaccines to those through the state’s Tier 4 criteria.
-Starting Monday, April 19, both locations will expand criteria to include vaccinations for everyone 16 and older.
+Effective April 14, both Grand Itasca and Fairview Range now are able to offer anyone over 16 the Pfizer vaccine.

 “If you have the opportunity to receive a vaccine, take it.
 One of the benefits is that, once fully vaccinated (14 days following final dose), you no longer have to quarantine if exposed to someone with COVID (including in schools).
 In the Itasca County area, we are definitely seeing that vaccines are keeping people of all ages from getting really sick.”